rr-wfm/MSBuild.Sdk.SqlProj/docs/docs/static-code-analysis.md

 ## Suppress rules per file

-Starting with version 3.0.0 of the SDK, you can also disable rules per file.
+You can also disable rules per file.
 Add a `StaticCodeAnalysis.SuppressMessages.xml` file to the project root, with contents similar to this:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>